 These kind of Rainbow Salads are the exact reason why I love eating healthy so much.
 The funny thing is that these kind of salads mostly come together without any planning or recipe making what so ever.
 I never go to the store just to buy all the ingredients for a salad.
 I just see whatever my fridge has to offer that could be great to use for a salad.
-And of course, the more colors the better.
+And of course, the more colors the better and within minutes you have this amaizng Rainbow Salad.

 - 4 to 5 tablespoons of cooked buckwheat (make a batch so you can use it for the whole week)